theseal666/racebox_gps_imu_streaming/README.md

 Required Software Packages:
 Run the following command to install the required Python libraries: pip install fastapi uvicorn bleak
+Web Service Features & Interface Functions
+The application serves a real-time, responsive telemetry dashboard accessible via any modern browser (default: http://127.0.0.1:8000).
+The web interface functions as follows:
+Live Telemetry Header
+Displays persistent, running data blocks aggregated across the WebSocket pipeline:
+FREQ: Real-time sensor stream rate (Hz).
+Drops dynamically when power-saving profiles are active.
+HEEL & TRIM: Instantaneous angular orientation readouts matching physical boat movement.
+SPEED: Accurate velocity parsed directly from raw knots data.
+SATS & GPS ACCURACY: Displays active GPS satellite count alongside live Horizontal Dilution of Precision (HDOP).
+The metric automatically changes color based on signal quality (Green for high accuracy, Amber for degradation, Red for low precision fixes).
+BATTERY & POWER DRAW: Live monitoring of voltage metrics and running power utilization calculated against device states.
+Administrative Controls
+The upper right header provides immediate command endpoints interacting with the running Python system state:
+Set Neutral Tare: Triggers an API POST request to /api/calibrate.
+This snapshots current sensor data to use as a flat zero-baseline, correcting for any offset caused by how the hardware is mounted on a bulkhead.
+Dock Mode (1Hz Log): Triggers an API POST request to /api/eco.
+Toggles a power-saving mode that throttles calculations down to a 1 Hz interval to conserve system resources and storage when stationary.
+Reset Bluetooth BLE: Triggers an API POST request to /api/reset.
+Clears the cached hardware MAC configuration file (racebox_config.txt) and restarts the background scanning routine to pair with a new hardware device.
+Graphical Layout Layout Elements
+Interactive Vessel Mapping: A dark-themed Leaflet map container tracking the vessel position history.
+It draws a persistent track line of all coordinates received while running.
+Includes a manual "Center On Boat" safety anchor to instantly snap the viewport frame back over your live map coordinates.
+3D Horizon Space: A hardware-accelerated 2D/3D artificial horizon box drawing an interactive model of the hull.
+It dynamically updates heel, trim, heave vertical lift, and yaw rotation rates directly on screen.
+Rolling Wave Ledger: A chronological impact ledger keeping trace of the last 10 classified wave encounters.
+It outputs unique wave IDs, mathematical height estimations, hull stress loads, and wave periods.
+Time-Series Data Graphs: Dual running Chart.js graph containers tracking raw historical motion variables.
+The top graph visualizes linear forces (Sway, Surge, True Vertical Heave), while the bottom tracks angular velocities (Roll, Pitch, Yaw Rates).
-🚀 Cross-Platform Installation & Service Deployment
+Cross-Platform Installation & Service Deployment
-This project includes a universal orchestration tool (install.py) that installs software dependencies and registers the backend telemetry script as an automated system service depending on your operating system.
-🍏 macOS Deployment (Native LaunchDaemon) macOS uses a native launchd service architecture to run the application invisibly in the background on startup.
+This project includes a universal orchestration tool (install.py) that installs software dependencies and registers the backend telemetry script as an automated system service depending on your operating system. macOS Deployment (Native LaunchDaemon) macOS uses a native launchd service architecture to run the application invisibly in the background on startup.
 Run the multi-platform installer script: python install.py
 Manually register and start the daemon immediately: launchctl load ~/Library/LaunchAgents/com.karukera.telemetry.plist Logs are outputted continuously to /tmp/karukera.log for debugging and performance auditing.
-🪟 Windows Deployment (Silent Startup Background Script) Windows handles persistent services by leveraging a combined batch script wrapped inside an invisible Visual Basic (.vbs) execution layer to suppress annoying terminal windows from hanging on your taskbar.
+Windows Deployment (Silent Startup Background Script) Windows handles persistent services by leveraging a combined batch script wrapped inside an invisible Visual Basic (.vbs) execution layer to suppress terminal windows from hanging open on your taskbar.
 Run the setup compiler from an elevated command prompt: python install.py
 The installer automatically hooks into the user AppData...\Programs\Startup system profile folder.
 The server launches invisibly whenever the Windows user profile loads.
-🐧 Linux Deployment (Isolated Docker Containerization) Because Bluetooth kernel bindings can conflict heavily across different Linux distributions, a dedicated Docker virtualization environment is used.
+Linux Deployment (Isolated Docker Containerization) Because Bluetooth kernel bindings can conflict across different Linux distributions, a dedicated Docker virtualization environment is used.
 This isolates the app completely while giving it direct raw hardware access.
 Ensure docker and docker-compose are installed on your Linux machine.
 Spin up the cluster using host network bindings: docker compose up -d --build
-⚠️ Note: The docker-compose.yml mounts the system's host /var/run/dbus socket directly inside the container virtual space.
+Note: The docker-compose.yml mounts the system's host /var/run/dbus socket directly inside the container virtual space.
 This is required for bleak to communicate with your Linux host BlueZ Bluetooth adapter.
-📐 How the Physics & Wave-Tracking Engines Work
+How the Physics & Wave-Tracking Engines Work
 The core of Karukera's intelligence lies in translating raw, noisy sensor data measured relative to the moving boat into fixed coordinates relative to the earth.
 1. Sensor Orientation Calibration (Digital Taring)
 If the physical RaceBox is mounted at a slight angle on a bulkhead, your baseline readings will be skewed.
 When you click Set Neutral Tare, the system snapshots the resting structural offsets (roll offset, pitch offset) and mathematically subtracts them from all subsequent raw inputs.